MohamedAliRashad/llama-playground/README.md

 </p>

 # LLaMA Playground 🦙
-A simple web interface to run LLaMA on a web browser.
+A full frontend (in react) and backend (using FastAPI) to try out LLaMA 7B on a similiar interface to GPT-Playground.

 ## 👨‍🔧 How to use ?
 1. Clone the repository